climopy-dev/climopy/docs/index.rst

 It provides handy functions for objective and statistical analysis methods, deriving physical quantities, and downloading archived observational and model data.
 The Github page is `here <https://github.com/lukelbd/climpy>`__.

+Please note this package is a work-in-progress!
+The examples and documentation are incomplete, and undiscovered bugs may exist.

 .. toctree::
    :maxdepth: 1
    :caption: Getting Started